CloudBindle/bindle/README.md

 #################

 Create a gateway node on your plaform
--I would have "gatway" in the name so that you can recognize it.
+-I would have "gateway" in the name so that you can recognize it.

 Login to node